 According to culinary anthropologist, Prof. Helen Leach, it does not come from the moon.
 She can find “…at least 21 pavlova recipes in New Zealand cookbooks by 1940, which was the year the first Australian ones appeared.”
-A little downtrodden, I mulled this over for a while before discovering an article by gastronomic researcher, Dr. Michael Symons.
+Downtrodden, I mulled this over for a while before discovering an article by gastronomic researcher, Dr Michael Symons.
 He looks at everything a little differently.
-His findings reveal the earliest reference of anything vaguely resembling the pavlova having come from an Australian cookbook published in 1922.
+His findings reveal the earliest reference of anything vaguely resembling the pavlova came from an Australian cookbook in 1922.
 But with the recipe name, “Meringue with Fruit Filling”.
 Does this mean the pavlova dessert originated in Australia then?
 Or, if the ballerina toured and Kiwis started naming meringues after her, does this mean New Zealand invented the dessert?

-Another pair, Dr. Andrew Paul Wood and Annabelle Utrecht, also tortured by the uncertainty, decided to invest two years researching the origins of our beloved pavlova cake.
-Their research takes us all the way back to the 15th century to find the German-speaking Habsburgs enjoyed a variation of the pav called Spanische Windtorte.
+Dr Andrew Paul Wood and Annabelle Utrecht, also tortured by the uncertainty, decided to invest two years researching the origins of our beloved pavlova cake.
+Their research takes us all the way back to the 15th century.
+Here the German-speaking Habsburgs enjoyed a variation of the pav called Spanische Windtorte.
 Later, German immigrants brought other meringue variations, the schaum torte and baiser torte, to the US where the popularity of meringue desserts grew thanks to the introduction of the Dover egg beater.
-Finally, it was the exportation of William Duryea’s maizena, a brand of cornstarch, which did it, reaching New Zealand’s shores in the 1980s and included a pav-type recipe on the side of the box!
+Finally, it was the exportation of William Duryea’s maizena, a brand of cornstarch, which did it.
+The key ingredient reached New Zealand’s shores in the 1980s and included a pav-type recipe on the side of the box!

 Interestingly, Symons’ research goes on to describe the social invention and construction of the pavlova dessert.
 He weighs in on the debate by acknowledging the complex process in which societies everywhere invent, name, and share experiences like the creation of desserts.
 But what can I take away from all of this?
-Firstly, Anna Pavlova must have been one impressive lady to have multiple dishes named after her – including a French recipe for frog legs a la Pavlova!
-Secondly, I must agree with Dr. Wood, “It doesn’t matter what we say, the pav is so built into the psyche of the two nations that you can’t remove it and of course you wouldn’t want to.”
-Finally, the way I see it, I’ve burned some calories researching the origins of my favourite Pavlova cake, and it’s only right that I replenish the stocks.
+Firstly, Anna Pavlova must have been one impressive lady to have multiple dishes named after her.
+This includes a French recipe for frogs legs a la Pavlova!
+Secondly, I must agree with Dr Wood, “It doesn’t matter what we say, the pav is so built into the psyche of the two nations that you can’t remove it and of course you wouldn’t want to.”
+Finally, the way I see it, I’ve burned some calories researching the origins of my favourite Pavlova cake.
+It’s only right that I replenish the stocks.